Camping, Directions, & Logistics

 Cell phone reception can be limited in the park; check the service maps for your provider.
 Pay phones are also available in the park.

 Oyster shells.
 Seriously, these things are sharp; they’ll slice you up.
-Never walk barefooted on the beach and consider gloves when in shallow water.
+The beach and bottom are covered with oyster shells which will cut lightweight footwear.
+Never walk barefooted on the beach.
+Unprotected drysuit booties will be cut.
+Bare feet will require medical attention.
+Use Neoprene gloves when practicing is shallow water.

 Located on the south shore of Hood Canal, eight miles west of Belfair, Wash.